 Long abandoned Tibits Quarry hangs on north-side slopes west near Canmore, Alberta.

-The combined distance is 7.2 KM (4.5 miles) on easy, excellent quality trail which is predominantly flat with minor, gentle elevation on the Tibits Quarry and Meander trails.
+The combined distance is 7.2 KM (4½ miles) on easy, excellent quality trail which is predominantly flat with minor, gentle elevation on the Tibits Quarry and Meander trails.

 Wildflowers are prolific with orange lilies stealing the show.
 The Ridge Traverse trail travels through an old area of forest fire and skeletons of charred trees and stumps coexist with new growth forest.

-The Tibits Quarry trail turns right to cross the wide, dry, stony creek bed which originates from the draw between Princess Margaret Mountain and Squaw's Tit which is really an outlier of Mount Charles Stewart.
+The Tibits Quarry trail turns right to cross the wide, dry, stony creek bed which originates from the draw between Princess Margaret Mountain and Squaw's Tit (which is really an outlier of Mount Charles Stewart).

-The correct Montane Traverse trail must be further up the other side of the stony creek bed near Tibits Quarry, so be advised to search carefully for a very good quality trail and avoid my mistake.
+The correct Montane Traverse trail must be further up the other side of the stony creek bed near Tibits Quarry, so be advised to search carefully for a very good quality trail and avoid this mistake.

 Eventually the exercise pops out onto an excellent trail and hike to the left.
 A few minutes later arrival at a trail junction leads to discovering the Meander Trail.
 The impromptu route has partially bisected the 'rectangle' with an angular route from Tibits Quarry to about half way up the Meander Trail.

 There is an unmarked trail at the three-way junction.
 There are a lot of unmarked trails but metal trail signs make the correct trail clear.